sebastiancarlos/beachpatrol/README.md

 This project is in **alpha**.
 - The API is subject to change.
 - Currently Linux and macOS are supported.
-- Currently only Chromium is supported.
-Other Chromium-based browsers and Firefox support to be added soon.
+- Currently only Chromium and Firefox are supported.
 - The ability to run a command when a new URL matches a pattern will be added soon.
 - The `beachpatrol-browser-extension` is in early-testing and **not publicly released.** It is expected to launch in a fully-functional state by the next